 Aiming to understand the extent by which the coverage can be affected, we let $\mathcal{P}_{\NN}(\mathcal{Z};K)$ be the set of discrete probability distributions over $\mathcal{Z}$ supported on at most $K$ distinct values.
+This is of interest especially because smaller $K$ leads to a more analytically tractable theory, as described below.
 Then, we introduce the quantity

 which measures the worst-case difference between the probabilities of observing a value $a_{j}$ according to the distributions $U_Z^{[M]}$ and $U_Z^{[M']}$.
 Here, we are thinking of $U_Z^{[M']}$ as the calibration distribution and $U_Z^{[M]}$ as the test distribution.
 Thus, if our conformal prediction algorithm outputs sets of size at most $s\ge 0$, then the probability of those sets differs by at most $s \cdot \Delta(M,M';K)$ between the training at test distributions.